splunk/observability-workshop/content/en/conf/opentelemetry-collector/_index.md

 ### Target Audience

-This talk is for developers and system administrators who are interested in learning more about OpenTelemetry.
+This talk is for developers and system administrators who are interested in learning more about architecture and deployment of the OpenTelemetry Collector.

 ### Prerequisites